-Identification of genes under diversifying selection in E. moshkovskii and E. histolytica comparisons of synonymous and non-synonymous substitution rates have led to the identification of many coding sequences under positive selection in a wide range of species, as summarised by Yang & Bielawski (2000).
+In order to identify genes under diversifying selective pressures within each species and thereby identify genes that are under positive selection from the host, ratios of pN to pS values (pN/ pS) were calculated for each CDS in each strain of E. histolytica and E. moshkovskii relative to their respective reference genomes.
+Numerous variations on such comparisons of synonymous and nonsynonymous substitution rates have led to the identification of many CDSs under positive selection in a wide range of species, as summarized by Yang and Bielawski (2000).
 The concept's history of power and reliability in such cases, and the relatively simplicity of its calculation, made it an ideal choice for detection of selection in Entamoeba species.
 Heterozygous SNPs were omitted as calculation of the impact they have upon a sequence's pN/pS ratio would have been impractical.
-Annotations were taken from orthologous sequences where none were available for sequences themselves.
+Annotations were taken from orthologous sequences where none was available for sequences themselves.